Physical Spirituality

 The objects participating in a connective may not all be the same.
 They may have different sizes or different masses or different charges, for example.
 Being a connective, the objects are not embracing so their shapes don't matter, but if one object is bigger or more massive than its neighbours it could have a relatively muted response to a wave, while a smaller object will have a relatively exaggerated response.
 This would slow the wave down or speed it up or change its direction (in processes known generally as refraction and reflection).

 An aggregate participating in a connective may be so massive (in comparison to its neighbours) and its response to a wave so muted or reflective, that it would effectively prevent waves from propagating beyond it.
-Large objects can be barriers to waves.
+Large objects can be barriers to waves or change their direction.
+Indeed, large objects can be barriers to any motion within a connective, so that a suitably shaped aggregate could direct the motion of an entire connective, as, for example, a flow of water can be directed by a pipe.

 A large aggregate could be constructed to take the shape of a closed shell or casing so that it completely encloses the objects of a connective in its interior.
 In this case, the aggregate not only prevents the connective's participating objects from moving outside the enclosure, it prevents disturbances in the connective propagating beyond the enclosure as well.
 The connective has been contained - it cannot escape, and any waves in it will not be able to escape either (assuming they do not sublimate the container).